LunarG/VulkanSamples/BUILD.md

 XGL programs must be able to find and use the XGL.dll libary.
 Make sure it is either installed in the C:\Windows\System32 folder, or the PATH enviroment variable includes the folder that it is located in.

-To run XGL programs you must have an appropriate icd (installable client driver) that is either installed in the C:\Windows\System32 folder, or pointed to by the environment variable LIBXGL_DRIVERS_PATH.
-This environment variable cannot be set with Cygwin, but must be set via Windows, and may require a system restart in order for it to take effect.
+To run XGL programs you must have an appropriate icd (installable client driver) that is either installed in the C:\Windows\System32 folder, or pointed to by the registry and/or an environment variable:

+- Registry:
+  - Root Key: HKEY_LOCAL_MACHINE
+  - Key: "System\XGL"
+  - Value: "XGL_DRIVERS_PATH" (semi-colon-delimited set of folders to look for ICDs)
+- Environment Variable: "XGL_DRIVERS_PATH" (semi-colon-delimited set of folders to look for ICDs)

+Note: If both the registry value and environment variable are used, they are concatenated into a new semi-colon-delimited list of folders.

+Note: Environment variables on Windows cannot be set with Cygwin, but must be set via the Windows Control Panel, and generally require a system restart in order to take effect.
 Here is how to set this environment variable on a Windows 7 system:

 - Launch Control Panel (e.g. Start->Control Panel)
 - Within the search box, type "environment variable" and click on "Edit the system environment variables" (or navigate there via "System and Security->System->Advanced system settings").
 - This will launch a window with several tabs, one of which is "Advanced".
 Click on the "Environment Variables..." button.
 - For either "User variables" or "System variables" click "New...".
-- Enter "LIBXGL_DRIVERS_PATH" as the variable name, and an appropriate Windows path to where your driver DLL is (e.g. C:\Users\username\GL-Next\_out64\icd\drivername\Debug).
+- Enter "XGL_DRIVERS_PATH" as the variable name, and an appropriate Windows path to where your driver DLL is (e.g. C:\Users\username\GL-Next\_out64\icd\drivername\Debug).

 It is possible to specify multiple icd folders.
 Simply use a semi-colon (i.e. ";") to separate folders in the environment variable.

 The icd loader searches in all of the folders for files that are named "XGL_*.dll" (e.g. "XGL_foo.dll").
 It attempts to dynamically load these files, and look for appropriate functions.

 To enable debug and validation layers with your XGL programs you must tell the icd loader where to find the layer libraries, and which ones you desire to use.
 The default folder for layers is C:\Windows\System32.
-However, you can use the following environment variables to specify alternate locations, and to specify which layers to use:
+Again, this can be pointed to by the registry and/or an environment variable:

+- Registry:
+  - Root Key: HKEY_LOCAL_MACHINE
+  - Key: "System\XGL"
+  - Value: "XGL_LAYERS_PATH" (semi-colon-delimited set of folders to look for layers)
+  - Value: "XGL_LAYER_NAMES" (semi-colon-delimited list of layer names)
+- Environment Variables:
-- LIBXGL_LAYERS_PATH (semi-colon-delimited set of folders to look for layers)
+  - "XGL_LAYERS_PATH" (semi-colon-delimited set of folders to look for layers)
-- LIBXGL_LAYER_NAMES (color-delimited list of layer names)
+  - "XGL_LAYER_NAMES" (semi-colon-delimited list of layer names)

-For example, to enable the APIDump and DrawState layers, set:

-- "LIBXGL_LAYERS_PATH" to "C:\Users\username\GL-Next\_out64\layers\Debug"
-- "LIBXGL_LAYER_NAMES to "APIDump:DrawState"
+Note: If both the registry value and environment variable are used, they are concatenated into a new semi-colon-delimited list.

 The icd loader searches in all of the folders for files that are named "XGLLayer*.dll" (e.g. "XGLLayerParamChecker.dll").
 It attempts to dynamically load these files, and look for appropriate functions.